-- 1. Teachers of the District, as defined in the Agreement, are eligible to be members of the Sick Leave Pool.
-Effective as of the 2002-2003 school year, teachers must be tenured to be eligible for full membership.
-Teachers shall automatically be granted full membership upon successful completion of the achievement of tenure process. - Teachers hired as of the 2002-2003 school year shall have membership limited to up to thirty (30) days of access during their probationary period. - 2.
-In order to become members, teachers shall donate one (1) day and no more than one (1) day the first year to the Sick Leave Pool in order to establish a minimum of two thousand (2,000) days in the Sick Leave Pool.
-Should the number of days in the Sick Leave Pool at the end of the school year be less than two thousand (2,000), each member shall donate one (1) day and no more than one (1) day the following school year. - 3.
-A request to withdraw from membership in the Sick Leave Pool shall be in writing to the Sick Leave Pool Committee prior to ten (10) duty days after the first duty day for all teachers. - 4.
-Teachers who have accessed the Sick Leave Pool shall remain members of the Sick Leave Pool for the duration of their career in the District. - 5.
-All days donated to the Sick Leave Pool shall be irretrievable by the donor. - 6.
+- 1. Teachers of the District, as defined in the Agreement, are eligible to enroll to be members of the Sick Leave Pool.
+Teachers must be tenured to be eligible for full membership.
+Teachers shall automatically be granted full membership upon successful completion of the achievement of tenure process.
+Teachers must complete and submit a sick leave pool enrollment form to join the sick leave pool. - 2.
+Probationary teachers shall have membership limited to up to thirty (30) days of access during their probationary period. - 3.
 New teachers shall be eligible to join the Sick Leave Pool within 30 days of hire, or within thirty (30) calendar days of the beginning of any succeeding school year.
 Tenured teachers shall be eligible to join the Sick Leave Pool as full members within thirty (30) calendar days of achieving tenure, or within thirty (30) calendar days of the beginning of any succeeding school year.
 Each new member shall contribute one (1) day of current sick leave to the Sick Leave Pool at the time of joining.
-Upon joining, teachers shall donate a number of days equal to the number of days they would have donated had they been a member of the Sick Leave Pool from the time they were first eligible. - 7.
+Upon joining, teachers shall donate a number of days equal to the number of days they would have donated had they been a member of the Sick Leave Pool from the time they were first eligible. - 4.
+In order to become members, teachers must enroll and donate one (1) day and no more than one (1) day the first year to the Sick Leave Pool in order to establish a minimum of two thousand (2,000) days in the Sick Leave Pool.
+Should the number of days in the Sick Leave Pool at the end of the school year be less than two thousand (2,000), each member shall donate one (1) day and no more than one (1) day the following school year. - 5.
+A request to withdraw from membership in the Sick Leave Pool shall be in writing to the Sick Leave Pool Committee prior to ten (10) duty days after the first duty day for all teachers. - 6.
+Teachers who have accessed the Sick Leave Pool shall remain members of the Sick Leave Pool for the duration of their career in the District. - 7.
+All days donated to the Sick Leave Pool shall be irretrievable by the donor. - 8.
 Teachers who become members of the Sick Leave Pool and who are working less than full-time shall be eligible for benefits only for the pro-rata portion of the school day for which they are employed.